André Bücker: Life

 Bücker was born in Harderberg, Lower Saxony.

 While studying theatre, film and television studies, history and philosophy in Bochum, Bücker worked as an assistant director and realised his own productions in the independent theatre scene in Bochum, Dortmund and Gelsenkirchen.
-From 1994 to 1998, he was assistant director among others with Michael Simon, Hans Peter Cloos, Sewan Latchinian, John Dew and director at Theater Dortmund.
-This was followed from 1998 to 2000 by a period as in-house director, senior dramaturge and deputy artistic director at the Landesbühne Niedersachsen Nord in Wilhelmshaven.
+From 1994 to 1998, he was an assistant director among others with Michael Simon, Hans Peter Cloos, Sewan Latchinian, John Dew and director at Theater Dortmund.
+This was followed from 1998 to 2000 by a period as in-house director, senior dramaturge and deputy artistic director at the State Theater of Lower Saxony North in Wilhelmshaven.

-Bücker worked for the Kunstfest Weimar and directed among others in Dortmund, Hanover, Graz, Nuremberg, Bremerhaven, Göttingen, Senftenberg, Mannheim and for the Handel Festival, Halle.

-Life

-While studying theatre, film and television studies, history and philosophy in Bochum, Bücker worked as an assistant director and realised his own productions in the independent theatre scene in Bochum, Dortmund and Gelsenkirchen.
-From 1994 to 1998, he was an assistant director with Michael Simon, Hans Peter Cloos, Sewan Latchinian, John Dew and others, and a director at the Theater Dortmund.
-This was followed from 1998 to 2000 by a period as in-house director, senior dramaturge and deputy to the artistic director at the Landesbühne Niedersachsen Nord in Wilhelmshaven.

 Bücker worked for the Kunstfest Weimar and staged among others in Dortmund, Hanover, Graz, Nuremberg, Bremerhaven, Göttingen, Senftenberg, Mannheim and for the Handel Festival, Halle.
 He has also realised numerous cross-disciplinary projects and theatre in public space, such as kein.schöner.land. -fragment schleef (2004), Dem Gleich fehlt die Traue (2005) Kurt Weill's The Eternal Road (2006) and the large city project Auf die Plätze in September 2007.
 In the Dessau-Wörlitz Garden Realm he staged the Shakespeare project "Landscape - Critique of Love" (Luisium Palace Park, 2011]) as well as Goethe's Iphigenia on Tauris (Amphitheatre on the rocky island of Stein, 2013).
-Many of these works have been realised as collaborations, for example with the Kurt Weill of the Foundation for Music (New York), the Moses Mendelssohn Academy, the Standing Conference on Central German Baroque Music and the Lautten Compagney Berlin (Wolfgang Katschner).
+Many of these works have been realised as collaborations, for example with the Kurt Weill Foundation for Music (New York), the Moses Mendelssohn Academy, the Standing Conference on Central German Baroque Music and the Lautten Compagney Berlin (Wolfgang Katschner).
 Bücker has been repeatedly invited to festivals and numerous guest performances with his drama and musical theatre productions.